 “Hey, enough jokes already.
 He was a comrade,” Aron said, balling a fist.
 “Are we at least going to bury him?”

 Sigbjorn sighed and set his stein down, pointing a finger at the mug as he rose.
 “Don’t move, I’ll be back real soon.”

 Near the nameless river’s edge, they placed several logs and sticks, and laid Tomas’ remains upon the bed.
 At his side they placed his spear, a capped drinking horn, and a purse with a few coins inside.
 It was paltry, but all they could spare.

 A part of Sigbjorn’s mind screamed at him that a funeral pyre was a terrible idea, that the smoke would attract the enemy.
+And like all varl, he had no love of fire.
 However, that voice seemed muddled and distant behind the hazy layers of alcohol clouding his wits.
 Just before he lit the bed of firewood beneath Tomas’ body, Aron spoke.
 “Aren’t we going to say something?”